 Pablo PICASSO was born in Málaga, Spain in 1881.
-1896 attended the art school in Barcelona.
-From 1897 studies at the Academia San Fernando in Madrid.
-1901–1904 Picasso’s “blue period”.
-1904 move to Paris.
-1905–1907 “pink period”.
+In 1896 he attended the art school in Barcelona and from 1897 studied at the Academia San Fernando in Madrid.
+The years 1901–1904 are known as Picasso’s “blue period”.
+In 1904, he moved to Paris and this was followed by the “pink period” in 1905–1907.
 Together with Georges Braque, Picasso became the founder of Cubism.
-1948 Awarded the “Médaille de Reconnaissance Française”.
-The painter, graphic artist and sculptor set up museums for his work during his lifetime.
-1963 opening of the Museo Picasso in Barcelona and 1966 the Musée Picasso in Antibes.
+In 1948, he received the “Médaille de Reconnaissance Française”.
+The painter, graphic artist and sculptor already had museums dedicated to his work during his lifetime.
+The Museo Picasso in Barcelona was opened in 1963 and the Musée Picasso in Antibes in 1966.
 His work is characterized by a wide variety of artistic forms of expression.
 His most famous works include the paintings “Les Demoiselles d’Avignon” and “Guernica”.
+The Musée Picasso in Paris was inaugurated in 1985.
+Picasso died in 1973 in Mougins, France.
+1960 — first exhibition participation, 1979 — first solo exhibition at Galerie Welz.

 Pablo PICASSO was born in Málaga, Spain in 1881.
-1896 attended the art school in Barcelona.
-From 1897 studies at the Academia San Fernando in Madrid.
-1901–1904 Picasso’s “blue period”.
-1904 move to Paris.
-1905–1907 “pink period”.
+In 1896 he attended the art school in Barcelona and from 1897 studied at the Academia San Fernando in Madrid.
+The years 1901–1904 are known as Picasso’s “blue period”.
+In 1904, he moved to Paris and this was followed by the “pink period” in 1905–1907.
 Together with Georges Braque, Picasso became the founder of Cubism.
-1948 Awarded the “Médaille de Reconnaissance Française”.
-The painter, graphic artist and sculptor set up museums for his work during his lifetime.
-1963 opening of the Museo Picasso in Barcelona and 1966 the Musée Picasso in Antibes.
+In 1948, he received the “Médaille de Reconnaissance Française”.
+The painter, graphic artist and sculptor already had museums dedicated to his work during his lifetime.
+The Museo Picasso in Barcelona was opened in 1963 and the Musée Picasso in Antibes in 1966.
 His work is characterized by a wide variety of artistic forms of expression.
 His most famous works include the paintings “Les Demoiselles d’Avignon” and “Guernica”.
+The Musée Picasso in Paris was inaugurated in 1985.
+Picasso died in 1973 in Mougins, France.
+1960 — first exhibition participation, 1979 — first solo exhibition at Galerie Welz.

 ← back to archive list